 boundary treatment including walls or fencing where this is proposed.

-Appropriate ownership certificate and accompanying notice if required.
+Appropriate ownership certificate and agricultural land declaration.

 The correct fee.